-Slightly north of Hangzhou lies the quite town of Moganshan in the shadow of Mount Mogan.
+Slightly north of Hangzhou lies the quiet town of Moganshan in the shadow of Mount Mogan.
 Its stunning landscape and mild climate has made it a favourite retreat of Shanghai’s elite.
 Away from China’s booming cities, Moganshan is a place for relaxation hidden among the peaceful mountains and bamboo forests.

 Having only been discovered around a century ago by foreigners, the secret is out and a group of elite, missionaries, foreign diplomats and businessmen pooled their money to buy the mountaintop as their exclusive hideaway.
 They then built a European manor with villas, holiday homes, public halls, tennis courts, outdoor pools and churches.